Learn about trademarks

 Please note the following:

-Result: Risk of confusion.
+Result: Likelihood of confusion.

 The marks apply to the same goods.